mgsisk/webcomic/support.md

 ## [Discord Server ![Discord shield][img-discord]][url-discord]

 If you enjoy real-time interaction you may prefer the Discord Server over the Support Forum.
-The Discord Server provides both public and [Patron-only] channels.
+The Discord Server provides both public and [patron-only] channels.

 ## [Issue Tracker ![Issues shield][img-issues]][url-issues]